- Entertainment and Media»

 The Ugly: Mello is an ugly orange stain on the series' good name

-First off, Death Note is covered with money.
-It oozes money.
+First off, in terms of production value, Death Note is covered with money.
+Like, it oozes money.
 It births and excretes delicious money.
-Because of all this money, every technical aspect of the series is a wonder and a marvel; from the incredibly gorgeous art style to the slick animation and the egregious sweeping camera shots to the blissfully intense soundtrack and masterful voice acting in both the English and Japanese...this is what happens when you throw money at a project, ladies and gentlemen: you get a product that pleases all the senses, all the time.
-And because the technical aspects are bold and intense, it makes it easy for the characters to follow suit.
+Out of every orifice.
+Yes, evne that one.
+And that one.
+Because of all this money, seeping out copiously in glorious rivers of cash, every technical aspect of the series is a wonder and a marvel; from the incredibly gorgeous art style to the slick animation and the egregious sweeping camera shots to the blissfully intense soundtrack and masterful voice acting in both the English and Japanese...this is what happens when you throw money at a project, ladies and gentlemen: you get a product that pleases all the senses, all the time.
+Bold intensity and bombast are the name of the game, and director Tetsurou Araki is a master at creating tension and hyping up even the most mundane of activities (like, say, taking a potato chip and eating it).

 This series very easily could have been handled in a traditional dialogue-heavy-anime fashion, but by God, we have all this money to spend!
 Hire the best voice actors you can find, and have the characters make grand gestures in various camera angles!
-Not only do the characters look and feel alive, but their motivations and their faults add extra dimensions to the drama, particularly during the many, many scenes where Light and L are sizing each other up, to determine what the other is thinking.
-Even side characters like Matsuda, Chief Detective Yagami, Aizawa, and Mogi get plenty of time to shine in the series' idiosyncratic, grandiose style, and it's nearly impossible to not have a favorite.
+Get three separate zooming shots on Light writing in a notebook!
+I want circling action shots on that car yesterday!
+And not only do the characters look and feel alive and full of zest, their motivations, their philosophies, and their faults add extra dimension to the drama, particularly during the many, many scenes where Light and L are sizing each other up to determine what the other is thinking.
+Even side characters like Matsuda, Chief Detective Yagami, Aizawa, and Mogi get plenty of time to shine in the series' idiosyncratic, grandiose style, and there's absolutely no slacking in giving them each enough personality to have a tough time picking a favorite.
+Some will say the characters felt stiff and lifeless, but some people also say mint is a good ice cream flavor, so maybe some people are just born to be wrong.

-To add even more tension to the series, Death Note author Tsugumi Ohba once mentioned in an interview that the ideology behind the series (and the most fun aspect) was to write Light into a corner, with seemingly impossible odds mounted against him.
-Then the folks working on the manga would brainstorm ways for Light to make it out of his predicament, whether it be something simple or an all-out Triple Xanatos Gamble of a grand plan.
+To add even more tension to an already maddeningly-intense series, Death Note author Tsugumi Ohba once mentioned in an interview that the methodology behind the series (and the most fun aspect of writing it) was to back Light into a corner, with seemingly impossible odds mounted against him.
+Then the folks working on the manga would brainstorm ways for Light to make it out of his predicament, whether it be something simple or an all-out Triple Xanatos Gambit of a grand plan.
 Needless to say, this means the amount of suspense present in the series is almost overwhelming, and many times you'll find yourself trying to figure out how in the hell Light's gonna get out of this one.
 Unfortunately, all good things must come to an end, and it's around episode 25 where said good things mostly end for Death Note.

-But really, as yawn-inducing as the final third is, Death Note never loses its sense of flair nor its grandiosity, so it's not unbearable to sit through the subpar episodes.
-Actually, I'd still recommend watching the series in its entirety because of the fact that, if you stop at the final great episode, you'll have no closure to the story whatsoever.
-If you're even remotely into cat-and-mouse mystery thrillers, then this is the anime for you.
+But really, as yawn-inducing as the final third is, Death Note never loses its sense of flair nor its grandiosity, so it's not unbearable to sit through those subpar later episodes.
+Actually, I'd still recommend watching the series in its entirety because of the fact that, if you stop at that last great episode, you'll have no closure to the story whatsoever, and this is a story that will have you demanding closure.
+This is a series that, despite its tripping and stumbling, nonetheless has become so ingrained in the anime culture that you'd be out in the dark if you haven't seen it already, but more than that, it's just a damned good time.
+It may not be subtle and it may not always be brilliant, but you'll be hard-pressed to find a TV series anywhere near as fun to watch.

 Final Score: 8.5 out of 10.
-Death Note is a slick and stylish thriller with phenomenal epic sensibilities, even if the later episodes lose sight of what made the series so engrossing to begin with.
+Death Note is a slick and stylish thriller with phenomenal directing and intriguing ideas, even if the later episodes lose sight of what made the series so engrossing to begin with.